UK Driving Test Statistics: The 2026 Overview

 The headline 48.7 percent and what sits under it

 The UK national driving test pass rate for 2024-25 is 48.7 percent.
 The figure is unchanged at the percentage point level from 2023-24 (48.6 percent) and 2022-23 (49.1 percent).
 The stability hides considerable churn underneath: pass rates rose at some centres and fell at others, the volume rose substantially, and the age and gender cohort distributions shifted.
-The 48.7 percent is the volume-weighted average across roughly 570 UK test centres handling around 1.92 million tests a year.
+The 48.7 percent is the volume-weighted average across the 327 GB car test centres with 2024-25 data, handling around 1.84 million Cat B tests a year.

 The figure is also slightly misleading as a personal benchmark.
-A first-time learner who hits the published DVSA preparation framework (45 hours of professional instruction plus 22 hours of private practice plus 2 mock tests) passes at 60 to 68 percent.
-A learner who books minimum-prep without mocks passes at around 38 percent.
+A first-time learner who hits the DVSA-recommended preparation framework (45 hours of professional instruction plus 22 hours of private practice plus 2 mock tests) passes first time well above the headline rate, on industry and instructor estimates, while a learner who books minimum-prep without mocks passes well below it.
+These cohort uplift figures are estimates, not DVSA-published statistics.
 The 48.7 percent number is the average of these and many other cohorts; it is not a personal predictor for any specific learner.
 The research/test-volume-trends page covers the volume picture, and the pass driving test first time tips guide covers the preparation framework that lifts most learners well above the headline number.

 The regional volume picture is uneven.
 The south-east (Greater London plus Surrey, Kent, Essex) ran 24 to 28 percent above pre-COVID baseline.
 The Midlands ran 19 to 22 percent.
 Scotland ran 14 to 17 percent.
 The variation reflects population growth and the size of the regional COVID backlog.
 The research/test-volume-trends page covers the post-COVID rise breakdown in detail.

 When centres are sorted by annual test volume into quintiles, a clear pattern emerges.
-The bottom quintile (low-volume centres, typically rural single-examiner sites) averages 53 percent pass rate.
-The top quintile (high-volume metropolitan centres) averages 41.5 percent pass rate.
-The 11.5 percentage point gap is consistent across multiple years of DVSA data and is not explained by random variation.
-Three drivers: route environment (high-volume centres feature dense urban routes with more cycle infrastructure and box junctions), cohort (high-volume centres see learners with less private practice on average), and examiner workload (high-volume centres rotate more examiners with slightly higher inter-examiner variance).
+The bottom quintile (low-volume centres, typically rural single-examiner sites) averages around 54 percent pass rate.
+The top quintile (high-volume metropolitan centres) averages around 47 percent pass rate.
+The roughly 7 percentage point gap is consistent across multiple years of DVSA data and is not explained by random variation.
+Three drivers: route environment (high-volume centres feature dense urban routes with more cycle infrastructure and box junctions), cohort (high-volume centres see learners with less private practice on average), and examiner workload (high-volume centres rotate more examiners, though all mark to the same national standard).

 The 14.9 week wait time gap